 All of these will kick up a lot of psychic energy and that energy is like a pretty, blue bug zapper light to Spirits and even unintelligent energy pockets, wandering through the lonely, summer night.

 Some practitioners will argue that this accumulation of icky goo is something that only happens to ineffectual practitioners.
-They believe that those folks aren’t doing it right.
+In short, they believe that those folks “aren’t doing it right”.

-To me, it’s inevitable that a certain amount of funk will build up, regardless of how clever and clean you are.
+I say phooey.
+To me, it’s obvious that a certain amount of funk will build up, regardless of how clever and clean you are.
 In a busy kitchen, messes get made, eggs get broken and some of it goes flying.
+Every house needs dusting once in a while, regardless of how new it is and how clean its occupants are.
+Dust happens and so does the astral funk.

 Sure, many great chefs will use the clean as you go approach.
-Still, there’s just not time to be completely meticulous while you’re busy making your spells (or your quiche).
+Still, there’s just not time to be completely meticulous while you’re busy making spells (or quiche).

-Even if you refrain from touching doorknobs, strange dogs and other people, your hands still get dirty and they need an occasional washing.
+Even if you refrain from touching doorknobs, strange dogs and weird people, your hands will still get dirty and they will still need an occasional washing.
+Wash your hands… you know where they’ve been.

-Now, if you’re anything like me, then after you’ve spent all your energy, throwing it into a working, the last thing that you feel like doing is clean up.
+Now, if you’re anything like me, then after you’ve spent all your energy on that kick ass working that took an hour of preparation and almost two hours to execute, the last thing that you feel like doing is clean up.
 However, it’s something that will pay off.
 If you don’t clean up immediately, at least do it very soon.

-Some of the most important cleaning is done before a ritual.
-Sometimes you’ll need to clean (physically and/or psychically) before, sometimes after, sometimes both… it depends on what you’re doing.
+Sometimes you’ll need to clean (physically and/or spiritually) after your magickal work, as well.
+Sometimes you’ll need to do both.
+It depends on what kind of spell work you’re doing.
 Let’s focus now on the Elements as means to cleansing a space on the astral level.

 This will be broken up into four segments.
-Each of these will include the 5th Element, which we call Spirit.
-Some call it Akasha or Azoth or other names.
+Each of these will inherently include the 5th Element, which we call Spirit.
+Some traditions call it Akasha or Azoth or other names.
 I prefer the term Spirit, purely out of habit.
-Use your own term of choice.
+Use your own, preferred term.

 We tap the Element of Spirit by invoking a Deity or a particularly powerful Spirit.
 You can think of it as calling Deity down, into your area, into yourself, whatever you want to use as your visualization, concept.
 What is important is that you’re tapping that current, inviting it, channeling it into your space.